smsohan/smsohan.github.com/source/_posts/2020-02-08-working-with-me.markdown

 __Context__ is everything.
 Most importantly, show me __why__ we need to work on something.
 If the answer isn't clear in your mind, we can work together to build a crisp context.

 __Solutions__ for problems you're raising to help me respect your commitment.
-Ideally, you have thought about a few solutions with some measure of feasibility for each, and you come with an open mind to accept different ideas.
+Ideally, you've thought about a few solutions with some measure of feasibility for each, and you come with an open mind to accept different ideas.

 __Clarity__ in your evidence or explicitly calling out your assumptions.
 Assumptions are often essential to move ahead, but treating assumptions as evidence can be harmful.